 Utilities or energy service providers that have most increased the level of customer satisfaction through enhanced or new services - including new and/or improved billing/payment models - and how these results were achieved.
 This may include the addition of prosumers onto the network or facilitated the integration of electric vehicles, blockchain or other customer engagement offerings into their business.

-Projects undertaken as part of a smart city initiative which has driven an integrated energy, water or gas system as part of an overall city plan.
+Projects are undertaken as part of a smart city initiative which has driven an integrated energy, water or gas system as part of an overall city plan.
 Initiatives can include increased access to data which has led to energy/water or gas savings or enhanced management, or the overall implementation of a water, gas or electricity management and/or supply programme.

 These are industry influencers and/or individuals who are innovative in their leadership approaches and strategies to improve the greater power and energy value chain on a regional and global level.
 Their influential role should be setting benchmarks in their respective industry sectors including, but not limited to, project design and development, engineering, technology and innovation, data related projects, legislation and finance.